-A. Students are assigned to Learning Support sections during the summer, section assigments are posted to our family site in early August.
-We make every effort to accomodate each student's preferred class day and time.
-Your family consultant will provide access to the online syllabi and booklists for your student's Learning Support courses.
+A. Students enroll in a specific Learning Support section during the summer, Your family consultant will provide access to the online syllabi and booklists for your student's Learning Support courses.
 In late August more information will be posted on the family site including the link for the classes and the teacher's personal phone and e-mail.

 Q. What is the start date for classes?